Discover the world of candle casting - from making sustainable candles to recycling leftover wax

 Author: House of Eden

-What do you need to make candles yourself? - The most important ingredients
+What do you need? - The most important ingredients

 Candle casting is a special craft, but one that can be easily learned with a little practice and mindfulness.